AUBGTheHUB/monolith/README.md

 bash ./setup/install_depts.sh
 ```

+---

+### Note for PyCharm users:

+- After installing all dependencies you need to configure the project interpreter:

+> Python Interpreter → Add New Interpreter → Add Local Interpreter → Select Existing →
+> monolith/services/py-api/.venv/bin/python

+- Also set the py-api folder as sources root by:
+  Right-Clicking on it → Mark Directory As → Sources Root

 ### **HOW TO RUN THE PROJECT**:

 > Run the following command after navigating to the project root directory